opencog/docker/indigo/README.md

 webcam with scripted behavior trees to drive a blender model of Eva, a female head that can express a variety of emotional gestures.

-## Heiracrhcy and dependents
+## Hierarchy and dependents

 * `base` contains a docker image defining only the basic ROS indigo nodes shared by all robots, and nothing more.

 * `blender` contains a docker image for ROS and blender.
 Depends on